dotnet/csharplang/proposals/span-safety.md

 ```

-Note: returning by a ordinary writeable reference appears to be ok.
+Note: returning by a ordinary writeable reference appears to be ok by itself, but with values on heap being impossible, values in local frame being not returnable and variables passed from the caller being readonly, it may not matter.

+Another way to look at this is that writeable references to a ref-like variable would never be exposed outside of the containing method, except, of course, if that method is a constructor which has to take `this` by a writeable ref.

 ## `ref-like` types must be readonly structs. ##